UPDATE: Day Camp Buses, Pickup Truck Involved In Oakland Crash

 None of the children aboard appeared seriously injured in what apparently was a series of collisions -- with one of the short buses and the pickup crashing head-on.

-Ringwood and Wannaque were among the responders called to assist their Oakland colleagues following the initial call shortly after 4 p.m.
+Ringwood and Wanaque were among the responders called to assist their Oakland colleagues following the initial call shortly after 4 p.m.

 CHECK BACK FOR MORE DETAILS